 Two of the key factors that lead to survival and the ability to thrive are the owner’s education level and the owner’s reason for starting a business in the first place.

-As an entrepreneur starting a business how can you make sure that you are a winner and not one of the failure statistics?
+As an entrepreneur planning a new start-up how can you ensure that you are a winner and not one of the failure statistics?
 The answer is inside of you.
-The following four questions can help to determine if starting your own business will result in ending on a high note.
+The following four questions can help to determine if it will result in ending on a high note.

 Are You Ready?